Delta Air Lines Flight 841: Return of crew and aircraft

 On the evening of Wednesday, August 2, 1972, at a hurried 10-minute news conference after the DC-8's completion of the 11500 mi trip in Atlanta, the captain said he realized the aircraft was being hijacked when he left the cockpit to go to the lavatory and noticed a man aiming a gun at a stewardess.
 One of the hijackers held a stewardess, Jamye Mays of Pell City, Alabama, at gunpoint throughout the incident.
 The stewardess had been with the airline less than two weeks.
 "They did it as a threat when they thought their instructions were not going to be carried out", the captain said.

-The crew had an overnight stay in Barcelona, Spain, after leaving Algiers.
-It was the first hijacking experience for each of them.
+The crew had an overnight stay in Barcelona, Spain, after leaving Algeria.
 In addition to the ransom, a Delta spokesman said the trip cost $21,600 for fuel and salaries for the crew.
 Delta identified the crew members as Captain William Harold May, First Officer D.L.
 Henderson, and R.R.
 Kubal, and stewardesses Shirley Ann Morgan, Sherril Elsie Ross, Jamye Mays, and Leanne Marie Arnfield.

 Apprehension of hijackers

 Four of the five hijackers were captured in Paris on May 26, 1976, and tried by the French courts.
 The remaining hijacker, George Wright, who had dressed as a priest during the hijacking, was arrested on September 26, 2011, in Sintra, Portugal.
 Wright was an accomplice in a 1962 armed robbery and homicide who had escaped from a prison in New Jersey before joining in the hijacking.

 The four hijackers who had been living in France since 1973—George Brown, Joyce Brown, Melvin McNair, and Jean McNair—were arrested by French police in 1976 after the US pressured French officials, since France does not extradite political exiles.
+Prior to their arrest, they purportedly received lodging and training from Curiel Apparatus, along with attempting to obtain plastic surgery and fake identity documents in order to secretly enter the US.
 The two men served three years in French prisons; and the women received suspended sentences because they had children.
 George Brown and Melvin McNair were released in 1981, and all four remained to live and work in France with their families.
 George Wright was the lone Panther who fled to Portugal from France and has lived in Portugal with his family since the early 1980s.
 Portugal has denied US authorities his extradition because Wright is a Portuguese citizen and protected by its constitution.